joaodlf/joaodlf/content/post/software-2022.md

 * **Maestral**.
 I still make good use of my Dropbox, but the application is horrible for resource usage.
 Maestral fixes that.
 * **Alfred**.
 Hard requirement.
 Probably one of the first things I install.
 I also disable most of the Spotlight features in macOS since Alfred does it all much better.
 * **iterm2**, with everything running under **tmux**.
-* **Docker** quite useful in some scenarios.
-It's not my default reaction when I start a new project, but yeah.